HatStephens/HRC_Shop_Rails/README.md

 ## Synopsis

-Rather than re-create Instagram, I have opted to create a shop (so sticking with the idea of users uploading images) whilst also providing me a platform to test Stripe.
-This will be my third Rails project.
+This is a project I am working on since finishing at Makers Academy to continue getting used to Rails.
+The aim is to try and create a type of market place similar to www.stillwhite.co.uk for people to sell (or trade) Hard Rock Cafe Pins.
+I also want to use this to as a platform to practice my front-end work and look at using more advanced CSS.

 ## Technologies Used